-The fallout from the recent months of extreme heat and drought in Europe has brought about an eclectic mix of downstream societal, environmental and economic issues that are impacting human life at all levels.
+The fallout from the recent months of extreme heat and drought in Europe has brought about a spectrum of downstream societal, environmental and economic issues that are impacting human life at all levels.

 Many of Europe’s rivers have dried up, which is an economic catastrophe for trade, as shipping lanes contribute $80,000,000,000 to the continent’s annual economy.

 Germany’s low river levels in particular have impacted the country immensely.
 With extreme delays on its main shipping artery, The Rhine, freight costs have increased five-fold, and the German economy is predicted to take as much as a 0.5% drop in growth this year as a result.